Major Sports Infrastructure Projects Advance Coast to Coast

 Proctor, Minnesota, advances NXS National Complex, a major 90-acre sports and tourism development

-Proctor, Minnesota, is moving forward with one of its most significant sports-tourism investments in decades as plans take shape for the NXS National Complex.
-This three-phase, 90-acre development will add a multi-sport dome, housing, restaurants and a hotel to the land surrounding the city’s 2018 ice arena.
-After nearly ten years of feasibility and economic studies, local leaders say the project will finally give Proctor a meaningful foothold in northern Minnesota’s growing tourism economy.
+Proctor, Minnesota, is moving forward with one of its most significant sports tourism investments in decades as plans take shape for the NXS National Complex.
+This three-phase, 90-acre development will add a multi-sport dome, housing, restaurants and a hotel to land near the city’s existing ice arena.
 Groundbreaking for Phase One is expected in spring 2026.

 Cosm to anchor new Rock Block Entertainment District in Cleveland, Ohio